 The party has ended and left a Vang Vieng that is all about the scenery, the very same reason why it became popular in the first place.

 Two gorgeous tropical islands with white sand, jungle cover centre and crystal clear water (and we mean crystal clear) with outstanding snorkelling.
 The small one, Perhentian Kecil, is Malaysia's answer to a backpacker beach scene with Long Beach being the popular hang out.
 Here you will find a long beautiful stretch of sand and palms dotted with restaurants, diving shops and cheap huts in less-than-adorable style.
 Keep in mind that things are changing very fast on the islands and there is a bit of gold-rush feeling to the place, which will probably leave the islands in a constant state of random constructions for many years to come.
 But compared to the islands of Thailand, the Perhantian islands are still very innocent and unexploited.

 Once upon a time, if you mentioned the word "budget" and "Maldives" in the same sentence, you would be laughed out of the travel agency.
 But those days are no more.
-With holidays on private Maldivian resort islands easily costing into the thousands of dollars, residential islands like Maafushi are finally offering an alternative.
+With holidays on private Maldivian resort islands easily costing into the thousands of dollars, local islands like Maafushi are finally offering an alternative.
 No, Maafushi will never win the "prettiest island in the Maldives" competition, but it serves a purpose.
 With over 30 hotels and guesthouses (and growing) there is competition on the island and this drives prices down.
 The same could be said for dive shops, restaurants and water-sports.
 Plus the fact you can take the cheap public ferry instead of expensive private speedboats or floatplanes and Maafushi is quite a bargain!!
 Maafushi makes for a practical base to explore paradise.